Body Armor For Civilians - Part 3: Body Armor for Home Defense — 221B Tactical Skip to content

 The Right Plates

 I discussed NIJ ballistic levels in my prior email.
 Level IIIA is optimal for home defense situations, as most intruders will not bring rifles.
 This means you can use soft armor panels made of polyethylene, Dyneema(R) or Kevlar(R).
-Soft armor is lightweight and flexible and allows for a better fit for your carrier vest, which enhances your mobility.
+Soft armor is lightweight and flexible and allows for a better fit with your carrier vest, and enhances your mobility.
 If you have reason to prepare for a rifle threat, a Level III hard plate should be adequate.
-(We carry all these plates at 221B, and can answer any of your questions.)
+(We carry all these plates at 221B, and we can answer any of your questions.)

 Size is also important, because a good fit promotes protection and mobility.
 The correct size will cover your aortic arch at the top, and below your diaphragm at the bottom—and still allow you to move freely.
 If you look down and the plate hits your throat, it’s too long.
 The standard size for plates is 10” x 12”.
 This fits most men.
-Most women and children will get a better fit from 8” x 10” plates, which are lighter weight and will be more comfortable.
+Most women and children will experience a better fit from 8” x 10” plates, which are lighter weight and comfortable.

 Prepare Your Plate Carrier